 - lack of competence or capability

-- a conviction or caution in the UK for a criminal offence
+- a conviction or caution

-- serious physical or mental health conditions
+- serious ill health

 - a decision by another body that the social worker’s fitness to practise is impaired